kyle1320/kylecutler-com-static/README.md

 All Pug templates will be converted to HTML and added to the output directory.

-All Javascript and TypeScript files will be transpiled to ES5 using Babel and output (with no bundling).
+All Javascript files will be transpiled to ES5 using Babel and output (with no bundling).

 All other content will be copied directly to the output folder.